NativeScript/mlkit/packages/mlkit-text-recognition/README.md

 # @nativescript/mlkit-text-recognition

-A plugin used with [@nativescript/mlkit-core](../mlkit-core) to enable Text Recognition in your app.
+A plugin used with [@nativescript/mlkit-core](../mlkit-core) to enable Text Recognition in your app and provide [TextResult](#textresult) type for the text recognition event data.

 ## Installation